geoffsee/predict-otron-9001/README.md

 > This project is an educational aide for bootstrapping my understanding of language model inferencing at the lowest levels I can, serving as a "rubber-duck" solution for Kubernetes based performance-oriented inference capabilities on air-gapped networks.

 > By isolating application behaviors in components at the crate level, development reduces to a short feedback loop for validation and integration, ultimately smoothing the learning curve for scalable AI systems.
-Stability is currently best effort.
+Stability is currently best-effort.
 Many models require unique configuration.
 When stability is achieved, this project will be promoted to the seemueller-io GitHub organization under a different name.

 A comprehensive multi-service AI platform built around local LLM inference, embeddings, and web interfaces.